 Fastned's core activities include selling electricity to its customers, BEV drivers, at fast charging stations, as well as developing new locations: scouting and selecting new sites, developing new stations (securing the necessary land leases, obtaining the required permits and procuring grid connections), managing the construction of stations, operating and maintaining stations, acquiring funding for network expansion and building the brand and customer base, with a view to provide the best customer experience for BEV drivers.
 Fastned started out in the Netherlands but has the goal to build a pan-European network of fast charging stations.
-In addition to its network of stations in the Netherlands, Fastned has operational charging stations in Germany, the United Kingdom, Belgium, France and Switzerland.
+At the date of this Registration Document, Fastned has operational charging stations in the Netherlands, Germany, the United Kingdom, Belgium, France, Switzerland and Denmark.
+At the date of this Registration Document, Fastned has furthermore secured locations in Italy, see "- Strong current market position in the Netherlands with further roll-out potential in existing and new markets".

-Figure 8: Overview of Fastned's network
+Figure 9: Overview of Fastned's network (as of the end of the third quarter of 2023)

 Source: Fastned.
-Committed means locations for which, as at the date of the end of the third quarter of 2022, a land lease and/or public permission has been or will be issued by an authority, e.g. as a consequence of an award of tender.
+"Secured" means locations for which, as at the date of the end of the third quarter of 2023, a land lease and/or public permission has been or will be issued by an authority, e.g. as a consequence of an award of tender.